faisal7806/frappe-server-side/Test-Cases.md

-This tutorial is meant for understanding objective of writing test cases
+This tutorial is meant for understanding and standardize writing test cases

 ## OBJECTIVES
 1. To automate the testing procedure